oschrenk/notes/eclipse.md

 - Enhanced diagnostics for detection of incomplete switch statements
 - Toggle Full Screen command is now supported on MacOS X Lion

+### Notable Changes in 4.3 ###

+- The new Convert `if-else` to `switch` quick assist (`Ctrl+1`) allows you to convert an `if-else` statement to an equivalent `switch` statement.
+- The compiler can now detect unused type parameters.
+The Unused type parameter diagnostic is set to Ignore by default and can be enabled on the `Java > Compiler > Errors/Warnings preference page.

 ### FAQ/Problems ###

 #### Delete obsolete workspaces under OS X ####